 Kid-Friendly: Yes Dog-Friendly: Yes, but be mindful of weather

 Manzanar is located in the Owens Valley between the towns of Lone Pine and Independence, about 230 miles northeast of the City of Los Angeles.
 It has a rich and troubled history.
-The area was originally home to Native American tribes that lived adjacent to the area’s creeks.
-They survived by hunting, farming and trading with other tribes.
+The area is traditionally home to the Paiute tribe.
+Historically, they survived by hunting, farming and trading with other tribes.
 But when the gold rush began in the foothills above Sacramento in the mid nineteenth century, the tribes were violently pushed out by the army acting to protect the “interests” of miners and speculators who had flooded the area seeking their fortunes.

 And they might have lived happily ever after except for the fact that Los Angeles was running out of water.
 The process by which the City of Los Angeles drained the Owens Valley of water is richly captured in the great film, Chinatown.